 Basque Burnt Cheesecake

-Basque Burnt Cheesecake, inspired by La Vina from San Sebastian, Spain is one of the best cheesecakes ever, not only because of its amazing flavor but also because of its simplicity and rough way of preparing.
+The Basque Burnt Cheesecake, inspired by La Vina from San Sebastian, Spain, stands out as one of the best cheesecakes ever made.
+Its greatness lies not only in its remarkable flavor but also in its simple and rustic preparation method.

 Basque Burnt Cheesecake Slice